skissler/IQTeamProject/notes/README.md

 I might start here by cleaning up the code.
 I'm in a good spot with the models, I think; I want it to be relatively streamlined when I incorporate the data and work on fitting.

+Ok -- got the crowding variables imported now, too, and confirmed that it looks like crowding is a lot higher among agricultural workers than the general population.
+Some figures to make on this still; but for now, I think next steps are to try to incorporate this information into a transmission model.

+Maybe an important thing to do next is to extract the number of agricultural workers by county.

+That's done now too.

+I think the next thing is to start with a national average: using the national average for household sizes and crowding (and secondary infection rate), figure out some sensible beta, tau, and tau_boost values.
+Then, apply these at the county level for some projections.